Tackling Universal Properties of Minimal Trap Spaces of Boolean Networks: Discussion

 \section{Discussion}

 We demonstrated a new approach to efficiently reason on universal properties over minimal trap spaces of BNs, by iterative refinements of a logical satisfiability problem guided by counter-examples.
-Our prototype scaled to locally monotone BNs with thousands of components for solving reprogramming and synthesis problems.
-In future work, we plan to extend our implementation with an encoding of trap spaces for BNs encoded as BDD to enable support for non-monotone BNs.
-While we expect similar performances for the reprogramming problem, the scalability of the synthesis problem may be reduced as the domain of BDDs will likely require much more variables than for the domain of unate DNFs.
+Our prototype scaled to BNs with thousands of components for solving reprogramming and synthesis problems.

+In the experiments, it appeared that only a limited number of counter-examples are necessary to exhaust the solution space of reprogramming instances and for deciding the satisfiability of the synthesis instances.
+Indeed, 90\% of the trappist instances required less than 20 counter-example configurations, the maximum being 130 counter-example configurations for one case.
+It is very low compared to the number of configurations of considered networks, and actually always lower than the number of components.
+Thus, in the conducted experiments, the 3-QBF problems have been resolved with a (sub)linear number (with the dimension of the BN) of 2-QBF problems.
+Theoretical and experimental work may further investigate the connection between the number of counter-examples and the diversity of minimal trap spaces that can be generated by the candidate perturbations and Boolean functions.
+This could offer a finer insight on the practical complexity of tackled problems.

 Our method can be employed to solve more general reprogramming and synthesis problems, for instance for enforcing the absence of cyclic attractors, or universal marker properties over attractors reachable in the most permissive dynamics from a given configuration.
 We plan to embed this generic solving technique in the \textsc{BoNesis} software, promising a scalable BN synthesis from rich and biologically-relevant dynamical properties.